INTERVIEW AND PHOTOS BY MARKO SYRJALA

 We both are learning here.
 “Laughs”

-And John, you joined in the band on last February when the band did that Cuba thing, correct?
+And John, you joined the band last February when the band did that Cuba thing, correct?

 John Corabi: Yes.
 That was kind of my audition.
-Marco called me, I flew out to L.A first to meet… I knew Marco and Dizzy and Brian.
+Marco called me, and I flew out to L.A. first to meet… I knew Marco and Dizzy and Brian.
 I never really met Richard before and David, and I just wanted to make sure that… Again, I don’t really care about a fuck.
-I give a fuck less about planes or even the money thing, I don’t care.
-I just don’t want be involved in something where I’m going to be miserable.
+I give a fuck less about planes or even the money thing, and I don’t care.
+I just don’t want to be involved in something where I’m going to be miserable.
 So I just wanted to go feel everybody out and see how everything worked.
-So we went out to dinner with Marco, Dizzy, Richard and David.
-We just kind of hangout.
-Their manager David was there, my manager and we just kind of bullshitted, hangout and we went back to my hotel.
-We had some cocktails and just chew the fat, bullshitted a little more.
-I was like; everybody seems pretty normal, pretty cool.
-No crazy egos or attitude.
-The next thing I know it was; hey, can you come to Cuba.
-I think on their behalf, I may be overstepping.
-I don’t know what their thinking was, I wasn’t in the room.
-But I’m thinking they thought; let’s bring him to Cuba and see how he stands up in front of an audience.
+So we went out to dinner with Marco, Dizzy, Richard, and David.
+We just kind of hang out.
+Their manager David was there, my manager, and we just kind of bullshit, hang out, and we went back to my hotel.
+We had some cocktails and just chewed the fat, bullshitted a little more.
+I was like; everybody seems pretty normal, pretty cool—no crazy egos or attitude.
+The next thing I know, it was, hey, can you come to Cuba.
+I think on their behalf.
+I may be overstepping.
+I don’t know what their thinking was, and I wasn’t in the room.
+But I think they thought, let’s bring him to Cuba and see how he stands up in front of an audience.
 See how he…

 It’s a thing called Chemistry.